ssilvius/website/content/putting-others-first.md

 ---
 id: 8h3dKB
 slug: putting-others-first
-title: "The Servant Leader's Mindset: Putting Others First"
+title: 'The Servant Leader''s Mindset: Putting Others First'
 featured: true
 date: 2022-12-18T15:00:00.000Z
+excerpt: >-
-excerpt: True leadership is not about power or authority, but about service and putting the needs of others first.
+  True leadership is not about power or authority, but about service and putting the needs of others first.
 This is the core philosophy of servant leadership, a leadership approach that prioritizes the growth and well-being of team members over the self-interest of the leader.
 tags:
   - leadership
   - servant leadership